Species are assigned to provincial lists

 Species that no longer exist.
 This status is only assigned if the Global Conservation Status rank is GX.

-any indigenous species or subspecies that have, or are candidates
+any native species or subspecies that have, or are candidates

 for, Extirpated, Endangered, or Threatened status in British Columbia.